ssloy/ssloy.github.io/docs/tinyrenderer/rasterization.md

 Back to our 3D rendering of the head, the line of code we have added checks the signed area of the triangle to be drawn.
 If it is negative, the triangle can be discarded.
 Note that this is a conservative test that does not prevent all rendering errors.
-In our 2D example, nothing prevents segment $BC$ from being drawn over $DE$, since they are both front-facing.
+In our 2D example, nothing prevents segment $DE$ from being drawn over $BC$, since they are both front-facing.
 This is exactly why the rendering of the head is not perfect: we have eliminated all back-facing triangles, but some front-facing triangles inside the mouth were drawn over the lips.
-We will correct this artifact later.
+We will correct this artefact later.

 ## Next time